adamsherman/pytrademonster/README.rst

 ::

-    For more details, look at the XML mappings in constants.py as well as the function calls in the various services.
+    For more details, look at the XML mappings in *constants.py* as well as the function calls in the services.